 is the contour Green's function (GF)~\cite{stefanucci2013book,cavina2023convenient} of the environment.
 The arguments $z_i,z_j$ in the contour GF \eqref{eq:cGF} are defined on the Keldysh contour in Fig. \ref{fig:keldysh}; the connection between the contour GF and the physical-time GF

 can be obtained by choosing the arguments $z_i,z_j$ to assume specific values $\tau_{1 \pm}, \tau_{2 \pm}$ on the two branches:

 In the literature on the Keldysh formalism, these functions are also known, respectively, as time-ordered, anti-time-ordered, greater and lesser components of the Green's function~\cite{stefanucci2013book,kamenev2011book}.
-Note $c_{\beta\alpha}(\tau_2, \tau_1) = c^*_{\alpha\beta}(\tau_1, \tau_2)$, as can be seen from the definition in Eq. \eqref{eq:physcorr}.
+Note that $c_{\beta\alpha}(\tau_2, \tau_1) = c^*_{\alpha\beta}(\tau_1, \tau_2)$, as can be seen from the definition in Eq. \eqref{eq:physcorr}.

 We now replace Eq.~\eqref{eq:Wick1} inside Eq.~\eqref{eq:ordenv} with $n = 2m$ in order to simplify the latter.
-When doing so, we see that all permutations appearing in Eq. \eqref{eq:Wick1} contribute equally to the integral after an appropriate change of variables.
+When doing so, we see that all permutations appearing in Eq. \eqref{eq:Wick1} contribute equally to the integral, as can be seen with an appropriate change of variables.
 Thus, since $\mathfrak{S}_{2m}$ has cardinality $(2m)!$, we end up with

 which can be rearranged as follows: